uc-cdis/gen3sdk-python/README.md

 want to run.
 Indexd's querying capabilities are limited and don't scale well with a large volume of records (it is meant to be a key:value store much like the metadata service).

+> WARNING: This is not recommended to be used at scale.
+Consider making these associations to metadata before ingestion.
+See [merging tools](#manifest-merge)

 ```python
 import sys
 import logging